holepunchto/node-bare-bundle/README.md

 # node-bare-bundle

-Run a bare bundle in a Node.js environment
+Run a Bare bundle in a Node.js environment.

 ```
 npm install node-bare-bundle